gianlucarossi06/data-organon/_posts/2024-03-05-Lakehouse-DR-Architecture-Oracle-Cloud.md

 #### Function *oci-adb-ords-runsql-python*

-The other sample OCI Function leverages the ADW Rest Data Service sql-endpoint to run a sql statement provided in the `sql` parameter value.
-In this case the sql statement will be the execution of the PL-SQL procedure that switch the synonyms of the external tables.
+The second OCI Function leverages the ADW Rest Data Service sql-endpoint to run a sql statement provided in the `sql` parameter value.
+In this case the sql statement will be the execution of the PL-SQL procedure that switch the base tables of the synonyms.

 ```
 import io